Copyright by Brenda Joyce Jerome, CG

 The Enrollment Act of 1863 allowed Union soldiers to obtain an exemption from service by paying $300 or by finding a substitute.
-Confederate soldiers did not have the choice of hiring a substitute.

 The military draft was not popular and the law was often abused in the North as well as in the South.